 In fact, you could have a gratitude journal, where you write down all of the great things about the people around you.
 It takes only 5-10 minutes to do this on a daily basis.

 Timo Kiander, a.k.a.
 Productive Superdad, helps entrepreneurs improve their online business productivity.
-With 18 co-authors (like Pat Flynn and Corbett Barr), he wrote a book about how to build an online business and get stuff done – even when working from 9-5 (available as a free download or through Amazon).
+With 18 co-authors (like Pat Flynn and Corbett Barr), he wrote a book about how to build an online business and get stuff done – even when working from 9-5.
+You can visit his website here.